 The Need for Video Understanding With AI

 Recording, saving, storing, and watching videos have become a regular part of our everyday lives.
 With the emergence of the Internet of Things (IoT), sensors, and connected cameras, the global data volume is about to explode.
-Cisco predicted that the overall video traffic will occupy 82% of the overall internet traffic by 2022.

 New artificial intelligence technology provides ways to analyze visual data effectively and develop new, intelligent applications and smart vision systems.
 Use cases include video surveillance, smart city, sports and fitness, or smart manufacturing applications.